 Students not employed by FSU in 2021: If you were not directly employed by FSU in 2021 you need to seek information on your residency for tax purposes.
 You can attend the Tax Workshop the CGE offers on Friday, February 11, 2022 (Register: cge.fsu.edu/register) or look at information about the Substantial Presence Test available through the Internal Revenue Service (IRS) website.
 Pay attention to the number of years for which F and J students are exempt.If you determine that you are a nonresident for tax purposes and you were employed in 2021 but not by FSU, on February 15 or later you can email the CGE front desk (firstname.lastname@example.org) for the access code to use Glacier Tax Prep software.
 We have a limited number of licenses and will release the access code as long as licenses are still available.

 Sponsored Students: If you are sponsored by IIE, LASPAU, or AMIDEAST, please check with your sponsoring agency regarding tax preparation services that they may require you to use instead of Glacier Tax Prep.
 Do not complete both GRANTAX and Glacier Tax Prep tax returns.

 |No income or bank interest only (this should be filed for you AND your dependents)||8843|

 |Wages and/or scholarship/fellowship||1040NR and8843|

 The CGE Advisers are NOT tax experts, so we will not assist you in filing your taxes.
 If you need help completing the forms, feel free to make use of the following resources:

-- The annual CGE Tax Workshop will be held in Spring in the Globe Auditorium.
-To attend one of the workshops below, please register at cge.fsu.edu/workshop.
+- The annual CGE Tax Workshop will be held in Spring on Zoom.
+To attend one of the workshops below, please register at cge.fsu.edu/register.
 Registration is required.